Frightful Four: Fictional team biography

 The Frightful Four took over the Baxter Building and captured the Fantastic Four.
 They subsequently held an audition for a fourth member much to the disappointment of the Baxter Building's landlord Walter Collins.
 Texas Twister was the first to audition, but declined when he learned that they are not going to pay him for his services.
 Captain Ultra was another person to show up at the audition and showed off his powers only to faint when one of the Frightful Four members lit a match.
 Then Osprey auditioned in order for them to give him superpowers which caused Wizard to attach a hover-disk to Osprey sending him flying out of the Baxter Building.
 Wizard announced on the PA stating that those who did not have superpowers did not need to audition.
 When Tigra arrived and freed the Fantastic Four, Wizard announced that whoever can defeat them can join the Frightful Four.
-Out of the villains that left, only Brute remained.
+Out of the villains that left, only Brute (the Counter-Earth version of Reed Richards) remained.
 Brute joined the Frightful Four and assisted them in fighting the Fantastic Four.

-Wizard was later freed from his prison on Ryker's Island by a mysterious person who had joined up with the villains' team.
+Wizard was later freed from his prison on Ryker's Island by a mysterious person who had joined up with the Frightful Four.
 As they made their escape, the guards came after them only to be stopped by a sea monster summoned by the mysterious person.
 Wizard was impressed as the two head to land to hunt down Spider-Man.
 Wizard used a giant mechanical spider on the World Trade Center in order to draw out Spider-Man, who ended up knocking the giant mechanical spider off the World Trade Center.
 The device that was on the mechanical spider enabled Wizard and his ally to track down Spider-Man's spider-senses to his apartment building where they end up rounding up the tenants.
 Spider-Man attacked them from a different direction.
 After rescuing the tenants, Spider-Man went after the two.
 Upon meeting up with Trapster and Sandman, the mysterious ally of Wizard was revealed to be Llyra.
 Spider-Man learned of this when Namor came to town.
 Spider-Man and Namor engaged the Frightful Four and managed to defeat them.

 Wizard later assembled Hydro-Man, Titania, and Klaw as the Frightful Four when attacking the Four Freedoms Plaza following Sandman's reform.
 During the battle, Thing regressed to his human form.
 The Frightful Four managed to take down the other members of the Fantastic Four as Klaw was defeated.
 When Dragon Man was brought in as Klaw's replacement, Thing had to rescue his teammates and stop the Frightful Four.